 Boise, ID 83705

-Once you have filled out the Reservist Application and completed the Reservist Orientation, you will be contacted and scheduled to attend an IDEOC 101 course which are held quarterly.
+Once you have filled out the Reservist Information Form and completed the Reservist Orientation, you will be contacted and scheduled to attend an IDEOC 101 course which are held quarterly.
 Reservists must be able to clear a background check.

 If you choose not to provide the data necessary for the background check, you will be unable to participate in the reservist program.